Maple Syrup Monitoring Program and results

 Compliance action

 If requirements under O. Reg.
 119/11 are not met, OMAFRA follows established progressive compliance protocols and works with the person responsible for the maple syrup to bring the product into compliance.
 The first progressive step usually involves providing education and advice to the producer or person responsible for the syrup.
-If they do not adjust their practices to meet regulatory requirements, additional compliance action is taken which may include:
+If practices are not adjusted to meet regulatory requirements, the ministry takes additional compliance action which may include:

 - verbal or written warnings